jakeberv/jakeberv.github.io/_pages/about.md

 4. [Institute for Data Science](https://midas.umich.edu/)
 5. [School for Environment and Sustainability](http://bcweeks.weebly.com/)

-Last Updated 11 August 2023
+Last Updated 24 October 2023

 #### The site's banner is a portion of Salvador Dali's "Persistence of Memory."
 Dawn Adès wrote, "The soft watches are an unconscious symbol of the relativity of space and time, a Surrealist meditation on the collapse of our notions of a fixed cosmic order."
 In evolutionary biology, time is often relative and (outside of paleontology) rarely absolute.
 Dalí's olive tree with its cut branches, overlain by time, is a reminder of the challenges we face in understanding the tree of life.
 To the top left, an allusion to Charles Darwin's note, "I think", from his famous [illustration of a phylogenetic tree](https://www.amnh.org/exhibitions/darwin/the-idea-takes-shape/i-think).